-Note: 1. the power of the others data rate of WiFi was and other configuration of BT was measured and only the worst case output power result was presented here.
+Note: 1. the power of the others data rate of WiFi was measured and only the worst case output power result was presented here.

-2. KDB248227-SAR is not required for 802.11g/HT20 channels when the maximum average output power is less than 1/4dB higher than measured on the corresponding 802.11b channels.
-3. No SAR testing required for BT because the low power.
+2. KDB248227-SAR is not required for 802.11g/n channels when the maximum average output power is less than 1/4dB higher than measured on the corresponding 802.11b channels.